 Komuso Design’s Shift Necklace offers a passive reminder to keep breathing– literally.
 It’s an OM whistle on a chain that induces relaxation by slowing the pace of breath.
 Simply exhale through the tube whenever you’re feeling frazzled, and feel your tension melt away.

-This is a wildly popular item among yogis, who like to wear the necklace as a reminder to return to the breath.
+This is a popular item among yogis, who like to wear the necklace as a reminder to breathe.
 The shift necklace is available in rose gold, silver, and gold, and it’s frequently sold out.

 View this post on Instagram